mwaqassandhu/Machine-Learning-Tutorials/README.md

-# Machine Learning Algorithms Tutorials
+# Machine Learning Training
 ## Muhammad Waqas
 ## PhD University of Southern California
 ## Machine Learning | Deep Learning | Autonomous Vehicles | Motion Planning Control

 ## Overview

 Welcome to the Machine Learning Algorithms Tutorials repository!
+I conducted training for deep learning algorithms.
 This repository contains in-depth tutorials covering a wide range of machine learning algorithms, including supervised, unsupervised, and semi-supervised learning techniques.
 Whether you're a beginner looking to learn the basics or an experienced practitioner seeking a deeper understanding, these tutorials are designed to cater to all skill levels.

 ## Table of Contents